randiquek/Instagram-Photo-Downloader/README.md

 ## Instagram Photo Downloader

-- It is for downloading your friend's photos and videos with your acount.
+- It is for downloading your friend's photos and videos with your account.
-- Your username and your password don't be stored.
+- Your username and your password won't be stored.
-- If you have two factor authentication in your Instagram account or not, it still works.
+- Whether or not you have two factor authentication in your Instagram account or not, this will still work.
-- It uses `Selenium` and two different browser which are `Chrome` and `PhantomJS`
+- It uses `Selenium` and two different browsers which are `Chrome` and `PhantomJS`
     - The driver is being asked at the beginning of the program.
     - If you want to see what happens -> use `Chrome`
-    - If you want the process at the background -> use `PhantomJs`
+    - If you want to view the process in the background -> use `PhantomJs`

 ## Requirements